 - For Agile projects, the enhanced burndown chart for issue reports provides detailed information regarding creating and fixing (burning) issue reports over the course of a sprint or a release.

 - Allowing developers to provide impact analysis information for each fix for the test team to use for effective regression testing.
+This capability is not available in other bug tracking software.

 - Allowing for tracking estimated and actual hours for working with issues.
+This capability is not available in other bug tracking software.

 - The ability to move issue reports between releases and sprints (iterations) to allow the scheduling bug fixes in different releases/sprints.